Nemocas/AbstractAlgebra.jl/docs/src/rings.md

 IO object).
 It can recursively call the corresponding `show` functions for any of its components.

+!!! note

+    The functionality of the function `needs_parentheses` has been replaced by `expressify` and `needs_parentheses` will be removed in future versions.

 It may be necessary in some cases to print parentheses around components of $f$ or to print signs of components.
 For these, the following functions will exist for each component or component type.